ricardobranco777/docker-fai/README.md

 * To reliably burn the ISO to an USB thumb drive, use the **burniso.sh** script provided in the utils/ directory:

 `burniso.sh /tmp/fai-full.iso`

+NOTES:

+* This image is based on Ubuntu 16.04 to create Ubuntu 16.04 images.
+I have used this image to create Debian 7 & 8 images, as well as Ubuntu 14.04.